nielssorensen/OpenEmu-wiki/User-guide:-Cheat-codes.md

 ![HUD Select Cheat menu with cheat added](http://i.imgur.com/Lgwe3Lx.png)

+### GBA cheats
+If the code is Action Replay v3/v4, you will have to instead use a GameShark equivalent code or attempt to convert it here: http://gamehacking.org/?sys=gba

+This is because we cannot automatically detect if a code is AR v3 since they are the same length as the AR/GameShark v1/v2 (16 chars), and v3 uses different encryption.

+There is no good way to detect v3 unless you explicitly tell VisualBoyAdvance (VBA) that the code is v3.
+There are numerous problems with front ends and codes floating around the web:
+* Cheat code websites usually all have AR/GS formatted as XXXXXXXX YYYYYYYY and don't tell you which type of AR/GS, unless its a good cheat code website such as gamehacking.org which will denote AR/GS v1/v2 codes as **AR12** and AR v3 as **AR34**.

+* Many cheat code websites have codes mislabeled or plain wrong, without noting which region they are.

+* VBA standalone expects AR/GS v1/v2 formatted as XXXXXXXXYYYYYYYY (no spaces) but AR v3 formatted as XXXXXXXX YYYYYYYY (8 chars separated by a space).
+But it doesn't tell you this in the UI!

+* GBA4iOS forces all 16 char AR/GS as "AR v3" which is wrong and breaks the use of valid AR/GS v1/v2 codes. (it also incorrectly states GameShark SP codes aren't supported when those are actually the same as Codebreaker, 12 chars minus the space).

+So, which cheat codes can 'just work' with OpenEmu's VBA core plugin?
+* Raw Address:Value cheat codes (11, 13 or 17 chars including the colon).
+* Codebreaker/GameShark SP codes (these are 12 chars, minus the space).
+* GameShark Advance/Action Replay v1/v2 codes (these are 16 chars, minus the space).

+What doesn't work?
+* Action Replay v3 codes (these are also 16 chars, minus the space).

+Note: you don't have to worry about adding spaces in your cheats that you input for OpenEmu.

+More general info on GBA cheat types here: http://doc.kodewerx.org/hacking_gba.html

 ### Limitations

 OpenEmu currently has no way of saving cheats — any codes entered will be lost as soon as you leave the game.
 Improved cheat-code functionality (potentially including a built-in database of codes) is planned for a future version of the application.